DandyLyons/notes/content/Library/The Bible (WEB)/01 - Genesis/Gen-35.md

 God said to him, "Your name is Jacob.
 Your name shall not be Jacob any more, but your name will be Israel."
 He named him Israel.

 ###### v11
-God said to him, "I am God Almighty.
-Be fruitful and multiply.
+God said to him, "I am God Almighty. [[Be fruitful, and multiply]].
 A nation and a company of nations will be from you, and kings will come out of your body.

 ###### v12
 The land which I gave to Abraham and Isaac, I will give it to you, and to your offspring after you I will give the land."